inthezonewithme/python-practice/README.md

 # 4 Reverse a String

-The function works by passing in a word, which is then converted to a list Another list, reversed_word is them initialised with 'none' values and then populated with the elements of the list of word.
+The function works by passing in a word, which is then converted to a list Another list, reversed_word is them initialised with 'none' values and then every i-th elements of reversed_word is populated with the length-i-1-th element of word_list
 The reversed_word elements are then joined together using the join() method

 + Function definition which takes in a string word, that is to be reversed